PseudoDevs/IamGhost/abmd5.md

-Last updated: 2024-04-17 07:55:41
+Last updated: 2024-04-17 07:56:14
-Random Quote: Hey, want to come to my house and play telephone?
-I got the string, you got the cans. - Barney Stinson
+Random Quote: What's in the box?
+What's in the box?
+WHAT'S IN THE BOX?
+Right?
+Brad pitt?
+Seven? - Robin Scherbatsky